 The value of runs SHALL be an array with at least one element except in the following circumstances:

-If the containing sarifLog object is the output of a query on a result management system, and the query did not match any runs stored in the result management system, then the value of runs SHALL be an empty array.
+If theSarifLog is the output of a query on a result management system, and the query did not match any runs stored in the result management system, then the value of runs SHALL be an empty array.

-If the containing sarifLog object is the output of a query on a result management system, and the result management system was unable to execute the query (for example, because the query was malformed) then the value of runs SHALL be null.
+If theSarifLog is the output of a query on a result management system, and the result management system was unable to execute the query (for example, because the query was malformed) then the value of runs SHALL be null.

 inlineExternalProperties property